Strategic decision advisory

 • Decision Outcome

-You leave with a clear understanding of which pathway fits your situation, what it requires, and what you are trading off.
+You leave with a clear understanding of which pathway fits your situation, whether that means choosing a new path or adjusting the one you are already on.

 What the advisory is not